SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Webhook/v1Webhook_DeleteWebhook.md

 Deletes the Webhook

 ## Online Restricted: ## The Webhook agent is not available in Online by default.
 Access must be requested specifically when app is registered.
-Calls the Webhook agent service DeleteWebhook
+Calls the Webhook agent service DeleteWebhook.

 | Path Part | Type | Description |
 |-----------|------|-------------|
 | id | int32 | The Webhook to be deleted. **Required** |

 ## Request Headers